Abott1222/lessons/linked-list.md

 | `unshift`     | Insert data at the beginning of a linked list           |
 | `get`         | Read the data from a specific position in a linked list |

-**NOTE:** The `unshift` method has a funny name because it's the opposite of shifting data off the front of an ordered collection or a binary number.
+**NOTE:** The `unshift` method has a funny name because it's the opposite of shifting data off the front of an things like an ordered collection or a binary number.

 To get started, open your text editor, create a file called `linkedList.js` and type the following code.